-- In late December 2010, we received certification from the Australian Carbon Trust (now Low Carbon Australia), the body which administers the government's National Carbon Offset Standard (NCOS), that our Australian operations are carbon neutral.
+- We continue to foster our three-year partnership with the World Wildlife Fund (WWF) in our International and Institutional division to increase awareness and understanding of the environmental sustainability issues that impact our clients, the sectors and the geographies we operate in.
+The partnership includes regular information briefings and training for International and Institutional employees.
+Find out more about our partnership with WWF. - Our sensitive sector policies were subject to a comprehensive review in 2011.
+The policies guide decision-making related to Water, Forestry and Forests, Energy, and Extractive Industries.
+Our customer screening tools were also updated to reflect any changes.
+These help staff record and understand potential risks associated with customers and industries. - We implemented a new social and environmental risk training program in 2011, mandatory for all Credit Approval Discretion (CAD) holders in our Commercial and Corporate & Institutional Divisions globally to bring the policies to life - and to ensure they are well understood and well used by our people. - In 2011, we finalised and piloted a global Environment Management System (EMS) to incorporate procedures and templates that can function across multiple countries in response to a review by external experts.
+The Singapore pilot is currently undergoing review and we anticipate expansion into other applicable Asian locations in the near future. - In April 2012, we received re-certification from Low Carbon Australia the body which administers the government's National Carbon Offset Standard (NCOS) that our Australian operations are carbon neutral.
 At the same time, our carbon emissions outside Australia were also offset using the same NCOS framework.
-Consistent with our super regional strategy, the offset projects we invested in, are primarily based in developing markets where we have a bank presence such as India, China, Thailand and Indonesia.
-We are now one of only six Australian companies to have achieved carbon neutrality. - Our global headquarters, ANZ Centre, has been designed to produce 70% less GHG emissions than a standard commercial office building, and use 60% less water than the industry average and has received a '6 Star Green Star' Design rating from the Green Building Council of Australia.
-Since 'moving in' to ANZ Centre in 2009, we have hosted hundreds of visitors, including builders, architects, governments and educators, all wanting to learn more about these features and how they can implement similar initiatives.
-During the first half of 2011, 64 urban sustainability leadership tours were conducted at ANZ Centre with 801 people attending.
-Industry bodies that have attended include the Green Building Council of Australia, Urban Development Institute of Australia, Facility Managers Association of Australia, China Merchants Bank, Australian Conservation Foundation and Bicycle Victoria.
+Consistent with our super regional strategy, the offset projects we invest in are primarily based in developing markets where we have a bank presence such as India, China, Thailand and Indonesia.
+We are one of only eighteen Australian companies to have achieved carbon neutrality. - Our global headquarters, ANZ Centre, has been designed to produce 70% less GHG emissions than a standard commercial office building, use 60% less water than the industry average and has received a '6 Star Green Star' Design rating from the Green Building Council of Australia.
+In addition, ANZ Centre was a finalist for the Built Environment Award for Harmonious Manmade Landscapes of the 2011 Banksia Awards.
+Since 'moving in' to ANZ Centre in 2009, we have hosted thousands of visitors, including builders, architects, governments and educators, all wanting to learn more about these features and how they can implement similar initiatives.
+In 2011, a total of 1203 people have visited the ANZ Centre as a result of industry tours.